Analyzing the Price-to-Earnings Ratio of Sunnova Energy International Inc (NOVA) - News Heater

 NOVA’s Market Performance

-Sunnova Energy International Inc (NOVA) has seen a -15.71% fall in stock performance for the week, with a -18.25% decline in the past month and a -40.44% plunge in the past quarter.
-The volatility ratio for the week is 7.06%, and the volatility levels for the past 30 days are at 6.42% for NOVA..
-The simple moving average for the past 20 days is -16.89% for NOVA’s stock, with a -36.92% simple moving average for the past 200 days.
+NOVA’s stock has fallen by -3.41% in the past week, with a monthly drop of -24.02% and a quarterly drop of -42.82%.
+The volatility ratio for the week is 7.00% while the volatility levels for the last 30 days are 6.25% for Sunnova Energy International Inc The simple moving average for the last 20 days is -15.32% for NOVA’s stock, with a simple moving average of -38.14% for the last 200 days.

 Analysts’ Opinion of NOVA